 Develop a clear understanding of your target market and inform business strategy.

 Identify the strengths and weaknesses of your product or service.

 Keeping up with changing market trends is essential to informing business development.
 By collecting feedback from customers and using it to adapt your marketing strategy, you stay ahead of the competition and stimulate growth.

-This research is field based and involves collecting data that hasn’t yet been gathered.
-Market research surveys would be an example primary research.
+This research is field-based and involves collecting data that hasn’t yet been gathered.
+Market research surveys would be an example of primary research.

 Secondary research uses data that’s already been collected by other sources.
 I.e. using competitor research to inform your own marketing strategy.

 Gain insight on customer attitudes towards your services or products and compare that feedback to perceptions of your competitors’.
 Then, use that data to improve your product range.
 Alternatively, you can survey customers for concept testing, i.e. collect feedback on product concept (features, price, design).

 Brand awareness surveys help you understand what your current and potential customers think of your brand image and products.
 These types of surveys enable you to identify the blind spots in your business (how your perception differs from that of your target market).